madDK/madDK/README.md

 Experienced ICT Assistant and Tech Support professional, Web Development with a strong background in IT field operations and management assistance.
 I specialize in delivering effective solutions for system administration, software development, and technical support.

+### Skills

-Skills:  REACT / JS / HTML / CSS/ PHP/ Linux / Windows
+REACT / JS / HTML / CSS/ PHP/ Linux / Windows